 Breast Uplift Surgery formally known as “Mastopexy” is a surgical procedure performed to lift breasts that have naturally dropped through ageing, weight loss, or post pregnancy

 Only a consultation can determine this.
 During your consultation Mr. Karidis will ask you about your general medical history including details about any previous breast surgery, and childbirth.
 The best candidates for a mastopexy are healthy, emotionally stable women who are realistic about what surgery can achieve.
 The best results are usually achieved in women with small, sagging breasts.
 Breasts of any size can be lifted, but the result may not last as long in heavy breasts.
 While women of all ages can benefit, it’s usually never performed before the breasts are fully developed.
-As with all cosmetic surgery, only a consultation with Mr Karidis will establish your suitability to this procedure and we encourage you to ask any questions you may have, especially those regarding your expectations and concerns about the results.
+As with all plastic surgery, only a consultation with Mr Karidis will establish your suitability to this procedure and we encourage you to ask any questions you may have, especially those regarding your expectations and concerns about the results.

 In general terms, Breast uplift surgery usually involves an incision around the areola as well as a vertical incision from this point down to under the breasts’ natural fold.
 Occasionally a long horizontal incision in the breast crease may also be required, however this will be discussed with you beforehand.
 The breast tissue will be will be sutured and supported whilst any excess skin will be surgically removed and thus the breast skin envelope tightened.
 The areola and nipple will usually be repositioned and lifted to take into account the new shape of the breasts.
 You must understand however that although a Mastopexy tightens and repositions the breasts it does not add or increase any volume.
 If this is what you also desire, you may then want to consider a breast augmentation at the same time to improve the fullness of the breasts.
 All sutures used for this procedure are of the dissolving type.